 Sl.
-Activities Max Marks 1Regular Class room teaching-Delivery of at least 20 lessons (10 in each school subject) Among them one ICT based lesson and one lesson integrating the concepts of Population concerns/environment concerns/peace/values etc., in each school subject) 8+1+1=10 in each school subject.
-Totally 20 lessons) 20 marks for each pedagogical subject 20+20=40 10 marks for ICT based lesson 10 marks for integrated lesson 10+10=20 Total: 40+10+10=60 Participation in any one co-curricular activities including working with School and community/ out of classroom activities' in school and organising of events and submitting an activity report 5 marks for activity Observation of lessons (at least 20 in each subject) and submitting the observation report.
-In case there are less number of students in a particular pedagogic subject the student can observe the lessons of other subjects.
-10 marks for each subject 10+10=20 Preparation of Unit plan and preparation, administration and analysis of unit plan and unit test/Diagnostic test followed by remedial teaching for school subject (PSS1A/PSS2A) (Note: In case Unit Plan, Unit test/Diagnostic test in PSS1A in first Session Then In second session it should be prepared in PSS 2A and vice-versa) Unit Plan & Unit Test/Diagnostic test : 10 marks, Remedial lesson plan : 10 marks Total : 20 Resource Unit for school subject (PSS1A/PSS2A) (Note: In case Resource Unit is prepared in PSS1A in first Session then In second session it should be prepared in PSS 2A and vice-versa) Resource unit Total Marks 10 6 Student teachers function in liaison with the regular teachers in the school in all day-today functioning along with teaching learning and writing a daily diary 10 marks 7 Term end lessons (two lessons-one in each school subject) 20 marks for each lesson 5 marks each for TLM in each Pedagogical Subject 25+25=50 Total marks for Teaching Practice and Pr Grand Total for Fourth Semester INTER
+Activities Max Marks 1 Regular Class room teaching-Delivery of at least 20 lessons (10 in each school subject) Among them one ICT based lesson and one lesson integrating the concepts of Population concerns/environment concerns/peace/values etc., in each school subject) 8+1+1=10 in each school subject.
+Totally 20 lessons) $\frac{20 \text{ marks for each pedagogical}}{\text{subject}}$ $\frac{20+20=40}{10 \text{ marks for ICT based lesson}}$ 10 marks for integrated lesson Participation in any one co-curricular activities including working with School and community/ out of classroom activities' in school and organising of events and submitting an activity report 5 marks for activity 3 Observation of lessons (at least 20 in each subject) and submitting the observation report.
+In case there are less number of students in a particular pedagogic subject the student car observe the lessons of other subjects.
+10 marks for each subject 10+10=20 Preparation of Unit plan and preparation administration and analysis of unit plan and unit test/Diagnostic test followed by remedia 4 teaching for school subject (PSS1A/PSS2A) (Note: In case Unit Plan, Unit test/Diagnostic test in PSS1A in first Session Then In second session it should be prepared in PSS 2A and vice-versa) Unit Plan & Unit Test/Diagnostic test : 10 marks, Remedial lesson plan : 10 marks Total : 20 ResourceUnitforschoolsubject(PSS1A/PSS2A)55(Note: In case Resource Unit is prepared in PSS1A in first Session then In second session in should be prepared in PSS 2A and vice-versa) Resource unit Total Marks 10 6 Student teachers function in liaison with the regular teachers in the school in all day-today functioning along with teaching learning and writing a daily diary 10 marks Term end lessons (two lessons-one in each 7 school subject) each for TLM in each Pedagogical Subject 25+25=50 Total marks for Teaching Practice and Practical work - II = 175 Grand Total for Fourth Semester INTERSHIP 200 + 175 = 375